 SY – I am looking for contemporary and historical fiction.
 A strong female lead also helps.

-Publishing can seem a very murky area for new writers, but it’s made clearer once the process of representation and submission to publishers takes place.
+Publishing can seem daunting for new writers, but it’s made clearer once the process of representation and submission to publishers takes place.

-Q – What are the three consistent qualities you have found in your successful authors?
+Q – What are some consistent qualities you have found in your successful authors?

 Q – The ‘unreliable female protagonist/witness’ has been popular for a long time – would you still look for this kind of story?
 Also, are gay themes mainstream or still quite ‘niche’?

 SY – I quite enjoy the unreliable female protagonist as a starting point for a character, especially once her motivation is revealed.
 Gay characters have become mainstream as crime and thriller books have risen in popularity.
 At the moment, romance writing is gaining sales momentum once more and, here too, gay characters are more prevalent.

 Q – What sort of deal would a first-time author expect – or aim for?